 1. Discriminatory Employment Decisions

 Employers covered under the ADA and FEHA are prohibited from denying employment opportunities, compensation, and benefits to job applicants and employees based on their disabled status.
 While there are some exceptions, these exceptions are limited.
-If you have experienced any of the following and believe that your disability may have been a factor, we recommend that you consult with a Los Angeles disability discrimination lawyer about your legal rights:
+If you have experienced any of the following and believe that your disability may have been a factor, we recommend that you consult with one of our Los Angeles disability discrimination lawyers about your legal rights:

 - Denial of employment

 - Denial of a raise, promotion, training, or benefits